playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 // Will output: DOMRect {x: 8, y: 16, width: 638, height: 18, top: 16, …}
 ```

-> While the explaination behind the `Element.prototype` is a lengthy one (an article on it's own to be sure), suffice it to say that there's a base class for all element references found using `querySelector`.
+> While the explanation behind the `Element.prototype` is a lengthy one (an article on its own to be sure), suffice it to say that there's a base class for all element references found using `querySelector`.
 This base class contains a myriad of methods and properties.
 The `.prototype` loosely refers to those properties and methods in question.
 >
 > This means that all queried elements will have their own `getBoundingClientRect` methods.